dakanji/RefindPlus/BUILDING.md

 ```

 #### OPTION 3: GitHub Sync
-GitHub now includes an interface for syncing forks.
-While Options 1 and 2 will leave the fork with a clean history consistent with the source repository, some may find the GitHub interface easier to use.
+GitHub includes an interface for syncing forks (which will need to be pulled to your local machine).
+While, unlike Option 3, Options 1 and 2 will leave your fork with a clean history consistent with the source repositories, some may find the GitHub interface easier to use.